doolin/arscope/arscope.md

 If developing Test-First, certainly.
 One can (and should) always remove redundant tests later.

-However, no matter anyone's opinion, we're testing scopes in this talk because it's useful for demonstrating behavior.
+However, no matter anyone's opinion,

+### we're testing scopes in this talk,

+because it's useful for demonstrating behavior.

 # Replace scope with class method